In general, copyright protects the owner of an intellectual creation developed by an author.

 The term “original” is not defined in the legislation.
 South African Courts have however tried to define the concept.
 In Waylite Diary CC v First National Bank Ltd 1995 (1) SA 645, the Court commented that “actual time and effort expended by the author is a material factor to consider in determining originality, it remains a value judgement whether that time and effort produces something original”.

 The concept of time and effort was also referred to in Moneyweb v Media 24 2016 (4) SA 591, where the Court said; “time and effort spent must involve more than a mechanical or slavish copying of the existing material” and “there must be a sufficient application of the author’s mind”.

 It appears therefore that the test is subjective and would involve a value judgment by the Court as to whether there is sufficient application of the author’s mind.

-It may be argued that, having regard to Section 2(3) of the Copyright Act of 1978 referred to above, an Author can create something original even if he infringes other works and as such, it appears that actually, original thought is protected.
+It may be argued that, having regard to Section 2(3) of the Copyright Act of 1978 referred to above, an Author can create something original even if he infringes other works and as such, it appears that actually, independent thought or a certain degree of independent effort is protected.

 The above commentary is brief and you must consult an Attorney about any concerns you may have surrounding Intellectual Property, including Tax concerns.